gtfierro/giles/interface.md

-            "ReadingType": "double",        // If a "numeric" stream, designates the class of number permitted "UnitofMeasure": "Watt",        // Units of measure for the stream "UnitofTime": "ms",             // Units of time used in the timestamp "StreamType": "numeric",        // Describes type of data in Readings: "numeric" or "object" },
+            "ReadingType": "double",        // If a "numeric" stream, designates the class of number permitted "UnitofMeasure": "Watt",        // Units of measure for the stream "UnitofTime": "ms",             // Units of time used in the timestamp "StreamType": "numeric"         // Describes type of data in Readings: "numeric" or "object" },
         "Readings": [                       // This is an array of (timestamp, value) tuples.
 Timestamps should be [                               //  consistent with Properties/UnitofTime